clojure-emacs/cljs-tooling/README.md

 ### Self-host ClojureScript

-This library is compatible with self-host ClojureScript.
-In order to try it out in `lumo`, for instance, just do:
+Starting with version 0.3 this library is compatible with self-host ClojureScript.
+In order to try it out in `lumo`, for instance, just
+do:

 ```shell
 lumo -c $(clojure -Sdeps '{:deps {cljs-tooling {:mvn/version "X.Y.Z"}}}' -Spath)